Chekavar: Influence

-Despite the shift, Poothatt continued to supply military support to Arakkal.
-During British rule, members of the Tharavad adapted by entering colonial administrative roles.
-Some held positions such as Sub Collectors in Malabar, the highest rank then available to Indians, since the role of Collector remained reserved for British officials.
-In the later period, as modern education began to replace the traditional kalari-based learning system, the karnavar (head) of Poothatt Tharavad established Koodali Higher Secondary School, which went on to become the largest school by student population in Kannur district.
+N. Prabhakaran challenges the notion that the Kadathanadan and Chekavar martial traditions have influenced the political violence in Kannur, arguing that the practice of kalaripayattu does not foster violent behaviour or drive the region's history of political killings.

 Etymology

 Chekavar is derived from the Sanskrit words Sevakar, Sevakan or Sevaka, which mean soldiers in service or soldiers in royal service.

-Origin

-Hero stones found in Kerala depict Chekavar engaged in combat, often on behalf of a lord.
-On the stones, Chekavar are generally depicted by an image of an armed man along with a Shiva Linga.

 History

-The Malabar chekavars was a warriors. that inhabited present day Malabar and Tulu Nadu.
-They had their own style of martial arts, although it was influenced by the martial arts of the Chera Empire.

-Jacob Canter Visscher's Letters from Malabar says: 'They may be justly entitled soldiers, as by virtue of their descent they must always bear arms.
-In spite of the fact that Thiyyas were also practitioners of payatt and had a unavoidable presence in the militia of the ruler, they were allowed in the military services.'
+Jacob Canter Visscher's Letters from Malabar noted the employment of Nairs as soldiers: "They [Nairs] may be justly entitled born soldiers, as by virtue of their descent they must always bear arms."
+Quoting Visscher in Jumbos and Jumping Devils (2020), Nisha P. R. stated, "In spite of the fact that Thiyyas were also supreme practitioners of payatt and had a unavoidable presence in the militia of the ruler, they were not allowed in the military services".

-Hendrik van Rheede, governor of Dutch Malabar between 1669 and 1676, wrote about Chekavar in Hortus Malabaricus: "[Chekavas] are bound to war and arms.
-The Chekavars usually serve to teach nayros (nair) in the fencing in kalari school".
+Hendrik van Rheede, former governor of Dutch Malabar, in his memorandum of 1677 notes the existence of fencing training: "[...] the tree-climbers, otherwise called silgos, who are also bound to war and arms.
+These people usually serve to teach the nayros in the fencing school; further their occupation is to tap the coconut tree [...]".

-According to Indudara Menon, "The songs of the Vatakkan pattu (northern ballads) are about a clan of martial Chekavars who were Thiyyas and masters of the martial arts".
-According to David Levinson, "The Chekavar families played an important role in the practice of Kalaripayattu in the Malabar District".
+According to Indudharan Menon, "The songs of the Vatakkan pattu (northern ballads) are about a clan of martial Chekavars who were Tiyyas and masters of the martial arts".
+According to David Levinson and Karen Christensen, "Kalarippayattu was traditionally practiced primarily by Nayars, Kerala's martial caste, as well as by a special sub-caste among Kerala's Brahmans, the Yatra Brahmans; lower-caste practitioners known as chekavar drawn from among special families of Tiyyas; Muslims (especially Sufis in northern Kerala); and Christians".

-According to historian A. Sreedhara Menon:

-Northern songs are represented in Malabar where the Unniyarcha and Aromal Chekavars of the Puthuram Veettil house are an important Thiyyar family known for their martial arts.
-The area of their activities comprised the medieval principalities of Kolathunad, Kadathanad and Kottayam.
+According to historian A. Sreedhara Menon, the Vadakkan Pattukal were composed in the 17th or 18th century.
+The stories centre around two main families, one belonging to the Thiyyas and the other to the Nairs.
+Heroes such as Aromal Chekavar, Unniyarcha, and Aromalunni belongs to the former.
+The events are set in the medieval principalities of Kolathunadu, Kadathanadu and Kottayam.
+Menon further notes that Aromal is "said to be an immigrant from Ezhathunad (Sri Lanka)".